All the Sun Princess Dining Options – So Many Choices, So Little Time

 Umai Teppanyaki menu on the Sun Princess

-The dinner started with a prelude of steamed edamame and miso soup, followed by our choice of starter.
-I had the Prawn Cracker Shrimp and my daughter picked the Tonkatsu which was a panko breaded pork served with katsu BBQ sauce.
+Our teppanyaki dinner started with a prelude of steamed edamame and miso soup, followed by our choice of starter.
+I had the Prawn Cracker Shrimp, and my daughter picked the Tonkatsu, which was a panko breaded pork served with katsu BBQ sauce.

 Miso soup at Umai Teppanyaki